randomgraphics/rapid-vulkan/README.md

 It is currently developed and tested on both Windows 11 and Ubuntu 22.04.

-# Example
-The following is an example of loading and executing a Vulkan compute shader using rapid-vulkan:
+The library is aiming for decreasing the code you have to write yourself to use Vulkan.
+The following is an example that loads and executes a Vulkan compute shader using rapid-vulkan:

 ```c++
 #define RAPID_VULKAN_IMPLEMENTATION